 In my testing, a single eero Pro 6 unit can handle some 1500 ft2 (139 m2), and I could double that with my 2-pack.
 That was not bad considering the router's physical size but in no way impressive.

 Note that Wi-Fi coverage is tricky, depending on your home's layout and materials, so your mileage will vary.
 But definitely don't count on the advertised 2000 ft2 per hardware unit.

-What you might be able to count on, though, is the reliability.
+What you might be able to count on, though, is reliability.
 The eero Pro 6 passed my 3-day stress test with no issue.
-One thing to note, though, due to the privacy concerns, I didn’t use it as my main network, so it wasn’t used as much as any other solutions I’ve reviewed.
+One thing to note, though, I didn't use it as my main network due to privacy concerns, nor did I use it as much as any other solutions I've reviewed.

 Right off the bat, let me say that I will never use the eero Pro 6 (or any eero for that matter) for myself.

 The new Wi-Fi solution has all the dreadful things for (advanced) home networking: The lack of essential settings, the non-existence web interface, the limited feature set, and especially the vendor-connected-requirement shenanigans.